Skip to main content

 Skill (SKILL.md)Context file referenced in spawn prompt

-Rule (.agents/rules/*.md)Included in teammate instructions or referenced
+Rule (canonical rules/*.md)Included in teammate instructions or referenced

 Spawn Prompt Best Practices